-A few years back, we spotted Irene Finne's blog, Loppelilla, via Decor8, and ever since we've referenced the blog as holiday decor inspiration.
-Loppelilla is a chronicle of Finne's life in the pristine Norwegian town of Evanger.
-Along with two friends, Finne runs Patina, a café, store, and bed-and-breakfast.
-We especially like her simple, organic ideas for Christmas decorations: knitted ornaments, stars made of kraft paper, and cardboard Christmas trees.
+A few years back, we discovered Irene Finne’s blog Loppelilla, a chronicle of her life in the pristine Norwegian town of Evangerand, and ever since we’ve revisited her site for holiday decor inspiration.
+We especially like her simple, organic ideas for Christmas decorations: knitted ornaments, stars made of kraft paper, and her surprising use of black.

-Above: The snowy Norwegian landscape surrounding Finne's home.
+Above: The snowy Norwegian landscape surrounding Irene’s home.

 Above: Layers of Norwegian and Icelandic sheepskin meet pewter plates, candles, and antlers in the living room.

-Above from left to right: A knitted ball ornament, a branch and crocheted taper candle holder, and a crocheted fir tree ornament.
+Above, L to R: A knitted ball ornament, a branch and crocheted taper candle holder, and a crocheted fir tree ornament.

 Above: A branch displays ornaments; a chair is casually draped with a sheepskin.